Private Worlds

 A moving memoir chronicling the friendship of two gay men coming of age in 1950s Britain

-In 1950s suburban England, a friendship bloomed between Jeremy Seabrook and Michael O'Neill - both gay men coming of age during a time when homosexuality was still a crime.
-Their relationship was inflected by secrecy and fear; the shadows that had distorted their adolescent years were never wholly dispelled, long into their adult life.
+In 1950s suburban England, a friendship bloomed between Jeremy Seabrook and Michael O'Neill – two gay men coming of age at a time when homosexuality was still a crime.
+Their relationship was inflected by secrecy and fear; the shadows that had distorted their adolescent years were never wholly dispelled long into their adult life.

 Lyrical, candid and poignant, this is a tale of sexual identity, working-class history and family drama.
 A memoir of unparalleled authenticity, Private Worlds is an elegy for a doomed friendship.

-Jeremy Seabrook has been writing books for over half a century.
-His articles have been featured in the Guardian, The Times and the Independent.
+Jeremy Seabrook (1939-2024) wrote on inequality, poverty and the oppressed in Britain and across the Global South for over half a century.
+His articles were featured in the Guardian, The Times and the Independent.
 He has written plays for stage, TV and the theatre, some in collaboration with his close friend, Michael O’Neill.
-His many books include People Without History: India’s Muslim Ghettos and Cut Out: Living Without Welfare.
+His many books include The Song of the Shirt and Cut Out: Living Without Welfare.
+In 2023 he published his memoirs, Private Worlds.

 'Part eulogy, part memoir, this is a wonderfully clear-eyed piece of writing.
 And for anyone who has ever dreamt of leaving a small-town childhood behind them, this is going to really wring your heart.
 It certainly did mine'